plainly-videos/after-effects-plugin/README.md

 ### Debugging
 To debug the plugin:
 * Ensure the extension is active in Adobe After Effects.
+* `.debug` file must exist in root folder of the project.
 * Open your browser and navigate to `http://localhost:8088/`.
 * Access the Plainly plugin interface for debugging.

-#### Notes:
+#### Development:
-* If you make changes to the `manifest.xml` file, restart Adobe After Effects.
+* If you make changes to the `manifest.xml` config file, restart Adobe After Effects.
-* Run `npm run build` after making changes to the code, then refresh the page at `http://localhost:8088/`.
+* Run `yarn build` to build extension for production.
-* For UI development:
-  * Comment out `Node.js`-related code to avoid conflicts.
-  * Use `npm run dev` for an easier browser-based development experience.
+* Run `yarn dev` to work on extension in development mode.
+After making changes, use **Reload extension** button on UI to see changes.

+**NOTE:** When running one of these two commands for the first time `yarn build` or `yarn dev` make sure to restart Adobe After Effects, because `manifest.xml` file is changed for either `production` or `development` mode.

 ## Additional Resources
 For a comprehensive guide to Adobe CEP development, refer to the [Getting Started guides](https://github.com/Adobe-CEP/Getting-Started-guides)